-Tejate is a very traditional cacao beverage. always served cold.
-It uses cacao beans, alkaline-processed corn (nixtamal; we know it as hominy), water, sugar and seasonings, which may include cinnamon, mamey pits, rosita de cacao and some of the other seasonings discussed here.
+Tejate is a very traditional cacao beverage, always served cold.
+It uses cacao beans, alkaline-processed corn (nixtamal; in the US we know it as hominy), water, sugar and seasonings, which may include cinnamon, mamey pits, rosita de cacao and some of the other seasonings discussed here.

 It is invariably made by women, and everyone has their own special recipe.
 A dense layer of persuistent foam is an important feature contributed by certain ingredients and vigorous whipping.
 It is traditionally served in decorated calabashes.

-The taste is light and slightly sweet, but definitely chocolatey, but amazingly layered, with soicyt, amondy and the indifinable character of rosita de cacao.
-And in the end, it's quite refreshing as well—an attribute we don't often associate with cacao.
+The taste is light and slightly sweet; definitely chocolatey, but amazingly layered, with spice, athe bitter almond of mamey pit and the indifinable character of rosita de cacao.
+It's quite refreshing as well—an attribute we don't often associate with cacao.

 Most of the herbs shown here are for medicinal purposes, but the one labeled "Manita de Leon" is a tree flower sometimes used to flavor traditional cacao beverages—in addition to its medicinal qualities.